MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaIdentityGovernanceAccessReviewDecision.md

 # Get-MgBetaIdentityGovernanceAccessReviewDecision

 ## SYNOPSIS
-Represents an Azure AD access review decision on an instance of a review.
+Represents a Microsoft Entra access review decision on an instance of a review.

 ## SYNTAX